Ashwin, Jadeja spin India to win over Bangladesh

 Left-armer Jadeja made the breakthrough when he landed the ball in the rough created by the bowlers' footmarks and it spun and jumped to hit Shakib's glove, leaving Cheteshwar Pujara to complete a simple catch at short leg.

-First-innings centurion Mushfiqur Rahim and Mahmudullah then launched a mini-revival with a 56-run fifth-wicket stand that frustrated the world's number one ranked test side.
+First-innings centurion Mushfiqur and Mahmudullah then launched a mini-revival with a 56-run fifth-wicket partnership that frustrated the world's number one ranked test side.

 Mushfiqur made the mistake of looking to attack the off-spinner early in his spell but the Bangladesh skipper only succeeded in mistiming a shot towards mid-off, where Jadeja held on to a routine catch to dismiss the batsman for 23.

-Mahmudullah showed better application during his knock of 64, his 13th test half-century, and kept Bangladesh's hopes of a draw alive by sharing a 51-run stand with Sabbir Rahman for the sixth wicket.
+Mahmudullah showed more patience during his knock of 64, his 13th test half-century, and kept Bangladesh's hopes of a draw alive by sharing a 51-run stand with Sabbir Rahman for the sixth wicket.

-Those hopes were dashed after lunch though, when both batsmen were snapped up by Ishant Sharma during an inspired spell of fast bowling.

-While Ishant dismissed Sabbir leg before for 22, Mahmudullah perished while trying to pull the lanky paceman and was caught at fine leg.
+Those hopes were dashed after lunch though, when both batsmen were snapped up by Ishant Sharma during an inspired spell of fast bowling, Sabbir falling leg before for 22 and Mahmudullah caught at fine leg attempting a pull shot.

-Mehedi Hasan, who scored his maiden test fifty in the first innings, and Kamrul Islam Rabbi denied India for a further 14 overs before the former became Jadeja's third wicket of the innings.
+Mehedi Hasan, who scored his maiden test fifty in the first innings, and Kamrul Islam Rabbi defied India for a further 14 overs before the former became Jadeja's third wicket of the innings as India closed in for the kill.

 Jadeja then dismissed Taijul Islam to put India on the brink of their fifth consecutive test triumph and the victory was confirmed when Taskin Ahmed fell leg before to Ashwin after Kohli plumped for a review in a confusing passage of play.